njs-guy/glog/README.md

 want to change the Log Level to Debug to output more debugging information.
 How you set up what's logged is up to you.

+### General

+- Log Level: The lowest logging level to write to output.
+Defaults to Info.
+- Show Init Message: Whether to show the `glog loaded successfully` message at startup.
+Defaults to true.
+- Include Timestamp: Whether to print a timestamp for each log.
+Defaults to true.

+### Timestamps

+- Date Separator: What character to use to separate date numbers.
+Defaults to ".".
+- Include Date: Whether to include a date in the timestamp.
+Defaults to true.
+- Include Time: Whether to include the time in the timestamp.
+Defaults to true.

 ## Writing output to file

 By default, Godot automatically outputs log files.